piero-vic/ptd/README.md

   --help  Show this message and exit.

 Commands:
-  add     Add a new task to the list. clean   Remove finished tasks from the list. modify  Modify the text of an existing task. reorder  Reset ids of todo (no arguments) or swap the position of two todos. toggle  Toggle the status of a task by giving his id.
+  add      Add a new task to the list. clean    Remove finished tasks from the list. init     Initialize a collection of todos. modify   Modify the text of an existing task. reorder  Reset ids of todo (no arguments) or swap the position of two todos. toggle   Toggle the status of a task by giving his id.
 ```

 ## Acknowledgments